-Hubbard, a Republican, was the representative for West Virginia's 1st congressional district from 1907 to 1911.
+Hubbard was the representative for West Virginia’s 1st congressional district and was a Republican.
+He served from 1907 to 1911.

 From Dec 1907 to Mar 1911, Hubbard missed 97 of 512 roll call votes, which is 18.9%.
 This is better than the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information